lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 In contrast, other clearly distinghuishable microbial genomes show a typical depth standard deviation often lower than 1, but in almost all cases lower than 10 (depth variance visible in interactive figure).
 This abundance pattern of _Nostoc azollae_ is typical of a degraded genome with many transpons and reptitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase rather than 6Mbase (+@tbl:tbl3_2).
 Yet, it might also indicate an upper limit of assembly depth.
-`I don't agree with the ploïdy argument, unless different sections of the genome are present in different counts somehow.
-As long as the polyploid means having the complete genome multiple times in one cell, the line in fig4 should be flat. `
 The second most abundant order accross the genus, is the Rhizobiales, ranging between 16 and 44 Mbase of assembled DNA in the different samples (+@fig:fig3_Azolla-genus-metagenome-order blue; Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
 In all host species, multiple Rhizobiales genomes can be distinghuised.
 The third most abundant order is the Burkholderiales (+@fig:fig3_Azolla-genus-metagenome-order yellow), which is present in all host species except for _A. rubra_ and amounts to between 5 and 17 Mbase per assembly (Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).